 This plant can be integrated into a landscape or flower garden by creative gardeners, but is usually grown in a designated vegetable garden.
 It should only be grown in full sunlight.
 It does best in average to evenly moist conditions, but will not tolerate standing water.
-It is not particular as to soil type or pH.
+It is not particular as to soil pH, but grows best in rich soils.
 It is somewhat tolerant of urban pollution.
-This is a selected variety of a species not originally from North America, and it is considered by many to be an heirloom variety.
-It can be propagated by cuttings; however, as a cultivated variety, be aware that it may be subject to certain restrictions or prohibitions on propagation.
+This is a selected variety of a species not originally from North America.

-Pepperoncini is a good choice for the vegetable garden, but it is also well-suited for use in outdoor pots and containers.
+Tomatoberry Garden Tomato is a good choice for the vegetable garden, but it is also well-suited for use in outdoor pots and containers.
 With its upright habit of growth, it is best suited for use as a 'thriller' in the 'spiller-thriller-filler' container combination; plant it near the center of the pot, surrounded by smaller plants and those that spill over the edges.
 It is even sizeable enough that it can be grown alone in a suitable container.
 Note that when growing plants in outdoor containers and baskets, they may require more frequent waterings than they would in the yard or garden.